top of page

 Including Bristol Beacon booking fee

-A powerful finale to close this year’s festival, featuring Rowan Pierce, one of today’s most captivating sopranos, in Strauss’s deeply moving Four Last Songs – the composer’s farewell to the world, written in the shadow of mortality and considered a pinnacle of 20th-century orchestral song.
+A powerful festival finale featuring the acclaimed soprano Elizabeth Watts, whose voice was hailed by International Record Review as “one of the most beautiful Britain has produced in a generation.”
+She performs Strauss’s Four Last Songs – a profoundly moving farewell to life, written in the shadow of mortality and widely regarded as a pinnacle of 20th-century orchestral song.

 Bristol Metropolitan Orchestra